bradparks/bradparks.github.io/source/index.md

 ### Too busy or not enough time to mail it?
 Just send us an email instead
 - You can just send us your note by [filling in the form here](http://goo.gl/forms/xPw5S11eHP)
 - or you can just go to our [PRIVATE Facebook group](https://www.facebook.com/groups/843835985729441/) and add it there as well.
-- or you can send an email to bradparks AT gmail.com or [private message Brad on facebook as well](https://www.facebook.com/mrbradparks) as well!
+- or you can send an email to bradparks AT gmail.com or [private message Brad on facebook as well](https://www.facebook.com/mrbradparks)!

 Thanks!